-During 2019, CI received funding from three separate GEF funds, as noted below:
+During 2020, CI received and disbursed funding from four separate GEF funds, as noted below:

 GEF Trust Fund: The GEF Trust Fund was established on the eve of the 1992 Rio Earth Summit to help tackle our planet's most pressing environmental problems.
 GEF funding to support the projects is contributed by donor countries.
 These financial contributions are replenished every four years by the GEF's 39 donor countries.